Rubens (footballer, born 2001)

-Rubens Antonio Dias (born 21 June 2001), known as just Rubens, is a Brazilian professional footballer who plays as a midfielder for Atlético Mineiro.
+Rubens Antônio Dias (born 21 June 2001), known as just Rubens, is a Brazilian professional footballer who plays for Russian Premier League club Dynamo Moscow.
+Primarily a midfielder, he can also play as a left-back.

 Career

 Born in Tumiritinga, Rubens joined the youth academy of Atlético Mineiro in 2016, winning the Campeonato Brasileiro Sub-20 title in 2020.

 On 7 March 2021, Rubens made his professional debut in a Campeonato Mineiro 4–0 home win over Uberlândia.
 On 25 June 2022, he scored his first goal as a professional in a Campeonato Brasileiro 3–2 home win over Fortaleza.

+On 31 July 2025, Rubens joined Russian Premier League club Dynamo Moscow on a five-year contract.